snowiewdev/cheatsheet/aws.md

 - Amazon Route 53 (DNS), use port 53 so it is how it named, allow purchase of domain name

 ## Storage
-- instance store: for temporary data store only
+- instance store: provides temporary block-level storage for EC2 instnace, a disk storage physically attached to host computer
-- EBS for long term data storage, allow data retention
+- Amazon Elastic Block Storage (EBS) for long term data storage, allow data retention even there's termination of EC2

 ### Block storage
 - = Hard disk
 - Instance store: store data only when running, once instance is turned off, data will be gone, like RAM
 - Elastic Block store: store things permanently
-- EBS snapshot: back up of data, only data that has changed
+- EBS snapshot: incremental backup of data, first backup = full backup, subsequent backup: only data that has changed recently is backed up

 ### Object Storage
 - each object consist of Data, Metadata, Key